 Curriculum

 How many graduate courses/hours will the AGP allow to be taken before the bachelor’s degree is conferred?
 (Note: the maximum number permitted is 16, of which ≤9 may apply to the undergraduate degree.)

+How many total undergraduate hours are required for the content and how many hours are required to graduate?

 Which graduate courses may be taken before the conferral of the bachelor’s?
 Please be as specific as possible.